binkley/modern-java-practices/README.md

 ## The JDK

 **TODO** Bleh, just dumping here.
-Need discussion
+Need discussion **TODO** Clarify language around JEnv -- not the JDK, a tool for picking an environment

 * Do not use a JDK older than version 11
     * **TODO**: Discuss OpenJDK